Seedmanc/Tumblr-image-sorter/!Firefox addon/Readme.md

 ### Version-specific TODOs

 * Make the addon open save dialog directly at the determined folder, avoiding clipboard usage.
-* Add ability to parse `dir /s/b/o:n/A:D > folders.txt` input to fill in right pane of the Folder List, saving time on entering it manually.
+* Add ability to parse `dir /s/b/o:n/A:D > folders.txt` output to fill in right pane of the Folder List, saving time on entering it manually.